IoannaThoma/scoping-fairness-in-risk-prediction/literature.md

 - The PLCOm2012 had higher sensitivities in women and men, and the difference between sexes was not significant (69.8% vs. 72.6%, p=0.506).
 - Compared to the USPSTF 2013 recommendations, the PLCOm2012 model selected a larger proportion of lung cancer cases in all race-sex strata and removed the sex disparity observed for the USPSTF.
 The PLCOm2012 risk model could be used to identify those who will benefit from LCS.

+#### Implications of Excluding Sex

+The risk factors for lung cancer can differ between men and women.
+For example, men and women might have different patterns of exposure to risk factors like smoking or occupational hazards.
+Some models are designed specifically for one sex; thus, sex is excluded from the risk prediction equation.

+Certain studies might aim to understand the impact of environmental or behavioural risk factors on lung cancer without considering biological differences such as sex.
+In such cases, researchers might exclude sex to focus on their primary research questions.

+Some models are designed to provide equal treatment recommendations regardless of sex.
+By excluding sex, these models assume that interventions should be universally applicable, avoiding potential biases in treatment recommendations based on gender.

+Sex can sometimes act as a confounder in the relationship between other risk factors and lung cancer.
+In such cases, including sex without proper adjustment can lead to misleading associations.
+To avoid this, some models might exclude sex altogether.

+Historically, some older models might have been developed using data predominantly from one sex (e.g., male smokers), leading to models that do not include sex as a variable.
+Even as data availability has improved, some models continue to be used for their historical significance and established validation.

+While excluding sex can simplify models and focus on modifiable risks, it also has limitations.
+It can overlook important biological differences and potentially lead to less accurate risk predictions for individuals.
+Therefore, the choice to include or exclude sex should be carefully considered based on the model's purpose, the available data, and the context in which the model will be applied.

 ### [Why is my classifier discriminatory?](https://arxiv.org/abs/1805.12002)

 #### Section 4.2 - summary